mohammedari/UnityChan-Hamigaki-Sample/README.md

 How to use
 -----

-1. Craft NyAR marker box
+1. Craft NyAR marker box (see nyar-cube.pdf)
 1. Open project in Unity
 1. Open main scene file at project root
 1. Play and enjoy